tedneward/Azgaarnoth/Creatures/Ogres.md

 ***Ogre Gangs.*** Ogres sometimes band together in small, nomadic groups, but they lack a true sense of tribalism.
 When bands of ogres meet, one might attempt to capture the members of the other group to increase its numbers.
 However, ogre bands are just as likely to trade members freely, especially if the welcoming band is temporarily flush with food and weapons.

 Whenever possible, ogres gang up with other monsters to bully or prey on creatures weaker than themselves.
 They associate freely with goblinoids, orcs, and trolls, and practically worship giants.
-In the giants' complex social structure (known as the ordning), ogres rank beneath the lowest giants in status.
+In the giants' complex social structure (known as the *ordning*), ogres rank beneath the lowest giants in status.
 As a result, an ogre will do nearly anything a giant asks.

+***Ogre Priest.*** Ogres, when they stop to think about gods, generally find themselves aligned with the principles of Vaprak--when they even stop to consider principles at all.
+Some ogres, however, are born with some slightly better insight (or learn it from being thrust into a subservient role and told to learn--sometimes at the hands of a darker master), and learn to channel the divine power of Vaprak to ogrish benefit.
+It is said in some quarters that the Ogre Priests of Vaprak are divinely blessed to naturally immortal--that is, though they can still be killed, they do not age--because Vaprak needs them to wander the countryside, tending to the flock of ogres, lest they all kill themselves off... and leave Vaprak without a sizable number of worshippers.

+***Ogre Warpriest.*** Some ogres prefer the much simpler canon of Gruumsh, the god of the Orcs: Kill as many as you can.
+Of those ogres who fall in with Gruumsh, some are elevated by the god to a clerical function, serving as a bastion of support and strength for the orcs around them--the better to kill as many as they can.

+---

+## Ogre

 >### Ogre
 >*Large giant, chaotic evil*